perpetual-protocol/perp-docs/docs/interfaces/IExchange.md

     uint32 twapInterval
   ) external returns (uint160 sqrtMarkTwapX96)
 ```
+(Deprecated function, will be removed in the next release)
 Get the square root of the market twap price with the given time interval

 The return value is a X96 number